forge42dev/Remix-Forge/README.md

 ## Release Notes

+## 0.1.3
+- Issue with generate Authentication command

+## 0.1.2
+- Issue with no .env present in the project when generating auth flow

 ## 0.1.1
 - Better support for opening up routes in the browser that use the remix-flat-routes convention